-- A completed LPA Medication Administration form (available in the Health Office); - Medication in the original container with, if it is prescribed, the pharmacy label attached; - Medications from outside the U.S. are not allowed to be given at school. - All medication must be picked up by the last day of school by the parent/guardian.
+- A completed LPA Medication Administration form (available in the Health Office); - Medication in the original container with the pharmacy label attached; - Medications from outside the U.S. are not allowed to be given at school. - All medication must be picked up by the last day of school by the parent/guardian.
 Any medication left at school after the last day of school will be discarded.